Talking tech since 2012

 Before launching my freelance career in 2022 I was a senior editor at ZDNET, where I wrote extensively about IT business leadership, digital transformation, workforce training and hiring, technology trends and loads more – all with business leaders in mind.

-In my free time, I’m an avid gamer, coffee drinker and dad joke enthusiast, with vague aspirations of writing a novel and learning to code.
+In my free time, I’m an avid gamer, coffee drinker and dad joke enthusiast, with vague aspirations of writing a novel and learning to code (ideally before AI makes it redundant, in which case, it’s back to the drawing board).